gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 <br>
 `5`

-Whoever believes the origin of the Universe as hydrogen and heat, from which everything arose:<br>
+Whoever believes the origin of the Universe is hydrogen and heat, from which everything arose:<br>

-understands that either everything is conscious - <br>
+for that person, the realization looms that either everything is conscious - <br>
 or nothing is.

 <br>
 `6`